volume-em/empanada-napari-docs/docs/faq/index.rst

     * **GPU Support:** Having a GPU installed on your system will significantly increase model throughput, although CPU optimized versions of all models are shipped with the plugin.
 The plugin relies on pytorch for running models, and GPU drivers must be correctly installed for GPU usage.

-    * **Memory:** Ensure sufficient memory to handle the processing requirements of deep learning-based image segmentation tasks.
-32G should be sufficient.
+    * **Memory:** Ensure sufficient memory to handle the processing requirements of deep learning-based image segmentation tasks. *32G should be sufficient.*

-    * **Storage:** Adequate storage space to store datasets, models, and any intermediate results generated during inference or training.
-256G should be sufficient.
+    * **Storage:** Adequate storage space to store datasets, models, and any intermediate results generated during inference or training. *256G should be sufficient.*

 .. dropdown:: Why are my denoised images giving me worse results?

     MitoNet was trained on images from CEM1.5M that were denoised with histogram equalization, while techniques like noise2void use a distinct denoising method.
-    This variance in denoising techniques causes a significant shift in the characteristics of the data, leading to subpar outcomes when applying MitoNet to denoised images.
+This variance in denoising techniques causes a significant shift in the characteristics of the data, leading to subpar results when applying MitoNet to denoised images.